+Consolidated and Separate Administrators' Report (Raportul administratorilor consolidat si individual) 151-180

+Romanian language version of the Independent Auditor's Report for the Audited IFRS-EU Financial Statements 2022 (Raportul Auditorului Independent) (the "Auditor's Report 2022")1 3 - 15

-English language translation of the Audited IFRS-EU Financial Statements 20212
+English language translation of the Audited IFRS-EU Financial Statements 2023 2

-Statement of Profit and Loss 17
+Statement of Profit and Loss 13

-Statement of Other Comprehensive Income 18
+Statement of Other Comprehensive Income 14

-Statement of Financial Position 19
+Statement of Financial Position 15

-Statement of Changes in Equity 20 - 21
+Statement of Changes in Equity 16 - 17

-Statement of Cash Flows 22
+Statement of Cash Flows 18

-Notes to the Financial Statements 23 - 163
+Notes to the Financial Statements 19 - 118

+Consolidated and Separate Administrators' Report 119 - 163

-English language translation of the Auditor's Report for the Audited IFRS-EU Financial Statements 2021 2 3 - 16
+English language translation of the Auditor's Report for the Audited IFRS-EU Financial Statements 2023 2 3 - 12

 English language translation of the Audited IFRS-EU Financial Statements 2022 2

 Statement of Profit or Loss 15

 Statement of Other Comprehensive Income 16

 Statement of Financial Position 17

 Statement of Changes in Equity 18 - 19

 Statement of Cash Flows 20

-Notes to the Financial Statements 21 - 153
+Notes to the Financial Statements 21 - 133

+Consolidated and Separate Administrators' Report 134 - 181

 English language translation of the Auditor's Report for the Audited IFRS-EU Financial Statements 2022 2 3 - 14

 English language translation of the Banca Comerciala Romana S.A.
-Interim Condensed Financial Statements Consolidated and Separate - as at and for the six month period ended 30 June 2023 Prepared in Accordance with IAS 34 Interim Financial Reporting and unaudited (the "Unaudited Interim Condensed IAS 34 Financial Statements as at 30 June 2023")
+Interim Condensed Financial Statements Consolidated and Separate - as at and for the six month period ended 30 June 2024 Prepared in Accordance with IAS 34 Interim Financial Reporting and unaudited (the "Unaudited Interim Condensed IAS 34 Financial Statements as at 30 June 2024")

 Statement of Profit or Loss 3

 Statement of Other Comprehensive Income 4

 Statement of Financial Position 5

 Statement of Changes in Equity 6 - 7

-Statement of Cashflow 8
+Statement of Cash Flow 8

-Notes to Financial Statements 9 - 48

-English language translation of the BCR Group 2022 Disclosure Report (the "2022 Disclosure Report")

-Capital Requirements 51 - 53

-The English language translations of the Audited IFRS-EU Financial Statements 2021 and 2022 and the English language translations of the Auditor's Report 2021 and 2022 are not legally binding and are incorporated into this Registration Document by reference for convenience purposes only.
+The English language translations of the Audited IFRS-EU Financial Statements 2022 and 2023 and the English language translations of the Auditor's Report 2022 and 2023 are not legally binding and are incorporated into this Registration Document by reference for convenience purposes only.

-English language translation of the BCR Group Disclosure Report for the first half year of 2023 (the "Half Year 2023 Disclosure Report")

-Breakdown of the constituent elements of BCR Group own funds 9 - 12 Key metrics and overview of risk-weighted exposure amounts 13 - 14 Press Release dated 30 October 2023 relating to BCR's unaudited financial results for the first nine months of 2023 Summary 1 - 5 were prepared in Romanian language.
+Notes to Financial Statements 9 - 46 English language translation of the BCR Group 2023 Disclosure Report (the "2023 Disclosure Report") Capital Requirements 48 - 50 English language translation of the BCR Group Disclosure Report for the first half year of 2024 (the "Half Year 2024 Disclosure Report") Breakdown of the constituent elements of BCR Group own funds 9 - 12 Key metrics and overview of risk-weighted exposure amounts 13 - 15 Press Release dated 31 October 2024 relating to BCR's unaudited financial results for the first nine months of 2024 Summary 1 - 6 Financial data 7

+Please note that the English language translations referred to above are translations from the originals, which were prepared in Romanian language.
 All possible care has been taken to ensure that the translations are accurate representation of the originals.
 However, in all matters of interpretation of information, views or opinions, the original language versions of all the documents above take precedence over translations.

-Please note that the English language translations referred to above are translations from the originals, which were prepared in Romanian language.
-All possible care has been taken to ensure that the translations are

-For the avoidance of doubt, such parts of the annual reports 2021 and 2022 respectively, of the 2022 Disclosure Report and of the Unaudited Interim Condensed IAS 34 Financial Statements as at 30 June 2023, of the Half Year 2023 Disclosure Report and of the press release dated 30 October 2023 relating to BCR's financial results for the first nine months of 2023 which are not explicitly listed in the tables above, are not incorporated by reference into this Registration Document as these parts are either not relevant for the investor or covered elsewhere in this Registration Document.
+For the avoidance of doubt, such parts of the annual reports 2022 and 2023 respectively, of the 2023 Disclosure Report and of the Unaudited Interim Condensed IAS 34 Financial Statements as at 30 June 2024, of the Half Year 2024 Disclosure Report and of the press release dated 31 October 2024 relating to BCR's unaudited financial results for the first nine months of 2024 which are not explicitly listed in the tables above, are not incorporated by reference into this Registration Document as these parts are either not relevant for the investor or covered elsewhere in this Registration Document.

-References in the independent auditor's reports to "other information" are references to the administrators' report and the non-financial statement.
-Such administrators' report and non-financial statement are not incorporated by reference into this Registration Document.
+References in the independent auditor's reports to "other information" are references to the consolidated and separate administrators' report and the consolidated non-financial statement.